elixir-lang/elixir-lang.github.com/install.markdown

 Elixir provides a precompiled package for every release.
 First [install Erlang](/install.html#installing-erlang) and then download and unzip the [Precompiled.zip file for the latest release](https://github.com/elixir-lang/elixir/releases/).

-Once the release is unpacked, you are ready to run the `elixir` and `iex` commands from the `bin` directory, but we would like to recommend you to [add Elixir's bin path to your PATH environment variable](#setting-path-environment-variable) to ease development.
+Once the release is unpacked, you are ready to run the `elixir` and `iex` commands from the `bin` directory, but we recommend you to [add Elixir's bin path to your PATH environment variable](#setting-path-environment-variable) to ease development.

+## Compiling with version managers

+There are many tools that allow developers to install and manage multiple Erlang and Elixir versions.
+They are useful if you can't install Erlang or Elixir as mentioned above or if your package manager is simply outdated.
+Here are some of those tools:

+  * [asdf](https://github.com/HashNuke/asdf) - install and manage different Elixir and Erlang versions
+  * [exenv](https://github.com/mururu/exenv) - install and manage different Elixir versions
+  * [kiex](https://github.com/taylor/kiex) - install and manage different Elixir versions
+  * [kerl](https://github.com/yrashk/kerl) - install and manage different Erlang versions

+If you would prefer to compile from source manually, don't worry, we got your back too!

 ## Compiling from source (Unix and MinGW)